ningg/Machine-Learning-Q-and-AI/docs/ch18/_books_ml-q-and-ai-ch18.md

 contexts.

-The definition of few-shot learning, considered synonymous with in-context learning-based methods, differs from the conventional approach to few-shot learning discussed in
+The definition of **few-shot learning**, considered synonymous with in-context learning-based methods, differs from the conventional approach to few-shot learning discussed in
 Chapter [\[ch03\]](./ch03/_books_ml-q-and-ai-ch03.md).

+> 此处讨论的 **few-shot learning** 与第 3 章讨论的 **few-shot learning** 不同。

-For example, suppose we want to use in-context learning for few-shot German""English translation using a large-scale pretrained language model like GPT-3.
-To do so, we provide a few examples of German""English translations to help the model understand the desired task, as follows:
+For example, suppose we want to use in-context learning for few-shot German -- English translation using a large-scale pretrained language model like GPT-3.
+To do so, we provide a few examples of German -- English translations to help the model understand the desired task, as follows:

 ```text